 As a Scheme member you pay a contribution towards your pension based upon your pensionable pay.
 The more you earn, the higher your contribution rate may be.
 Your employer pays the remainder of the pension contribution.

-There are seven rates of member contribution, starting from 5% of pensionable pay for the lowest earners and this increases based on their whole time equivalent pensionable pay.
-The thresholds at which the rates change are linked to nationally agreed pay rates at set levels and are based on salaries equivalent to someone working full-time.
+There are currently eleven rates of member contribution, starting from 5.2% of pensionable pay for the lowest earners and this increases based on their actual pensionable pay.
 If the overall cost of the Scheme increases, the amount you pay may also increase.
+These eleven rates will be compressed into 6 rates in the year 2023/24 (date to be confirmed)

 Contributions are taken from pay before tax so members receive tax relief on any amount they pay.
 Members may also pay a lower rate of National Insurance.
-This can reduce the actual amount that they pay to between approximately 4.0% and 8.70% depending on their contribution rate, earnings level and personal rate of tax.
-You will find factsheets on the links below for the Scheme years 2015/2016 through to 2021/2022 and previous years.
-A Scheme year starts on 1 April and ends on 31 March.
+This can reduce the actual amount that they pay depending on their contribution rate, earnings level and personal rate of tax.
+You will find a factsheet on the links below for the Scheme years 2015/2016 through to 31 October 2022.
+On 01 November 2022 the rates changed and details are available on the HSC Pension Scheme Contribution Rates from 1 November 2022 factsheet.

-The rules in respect of tiered contributions apply to members of both the 1995 and 2008 Sections of the HSC Pension Scheme and also the new 2015 HSC Pension Scheme.
+The rules in respect of tiered contributions apply to all members of the HSC Pension Scheme.

 Your employer contributes an amount equal to 22.5% of your pensionable pay.